Find the best mortgage rate in Alberta

 - Percentage of Homeowners: 72%

-- Prime-based savings products, such as high-interest savings accounts and GICs, will see lower returns following this rate cut.
-Savers are encouraged to lock in rates before further reductions occur.
+- Savers and passive investors should take note that prime-based savings products, like high-interest savings accounts and GICs, will offer lower returns following this cut.
+Acting now to lock in current rates could secure better returns before further reductions.

 How do I get the best mortgage rate in Alberta?